JPCodeCraft/AlbionDataAvalonia/README.md

 ## Windows:

-1. Navigate to the [releases](https://github.com/JPCodeCraft/AlbionDataAvalonia/releases) section to download your copy of the application.
+1. Navigate to the [releases](https://github.com/JPCodeCraft/AlbionDataAvalonia/releases) section to download the installer `AFMDataClientSetup_v_x.x.x.x.exe`.
 2. The application will automatically update to the latest version when available.

 ## Linux: